-Focus on the benefits you provide, such as extended holiday or flexibility regarding work schedule or remote working.
-If your office location is of note, make sure you include that information as well.
-As people focus more and more on work-life balance, this information could make the difference in finding the perfect candidate for the role.
+Focus on the benefits you provide, such as extended holidays or flexibility regarding work schedule or remote working.
+As people focus more and more on work-life balance, this information could make a difference in finding the perfect candidate for the role.
 You’re not just choosing candidates: you also want them to choose you!

 Get your company culture across